 The volume provides a detailed account of the main areas surrounding digital democracy, disinformation and fake news, freedom of expression and post-truth politics.
 It addresses the major theoretical and regulatory concepts of digital democracy and the ‘network society’ before offering potential socio-political and technological solutions to the fight against disinformation and fake news.
-These solutions include self-regulation, rebuttals and myth busting, news literacy, policy recommendations, awareness and communication strategies, and the potential of recent technologies such as the blockchain and public interest algorithms to counter disinformation.
+These solutions include self-regulation, rebuttals and myth-busting, news literacy, policy recommendations, awareness and communication strategies and the potential of recent technologies such as the blockchain and public interest algorithms to counter disinformation.

-After addressing what has currently been done to combat disinformation and fake news, the volume argues that digital disinformation needs to be identified as a multifaceted problem; one that requires multiple approaches to resolve.
-Governments, regulators, think tanks, the academy and technology providers need to take more steps to better shape the next internet with as less digital disinformation as possible by means of a regional analysis.
+After addressing what has currently been done to combat disinformation and fake news, the volume argues that digital disinformation needs to be identified as a multifaceted problem, one that requires multiple approaches to resolve.
+Governments, regulators, think tanks, the academy and technology providers need to take more steps to better shape the next internet with as little digital disinformation as possible by means of a regional analysis.
 In this context, two cases concerning Russia and Ukraine are presented regarding disinformation and the ways it was handled.

-Written in a clear and direct style, this volume will appeal to students and researchers within the social sciences, computer science, law and business studies, as well as policymakers engaged in combating what constitutes one of the most pressing issues of the digital age.
+Written in a clear and direct style, this volume will appeal to students and researchers within the social sciences, computer science, law and business studies, as well as policy makers engaged in combating what constitutes one of the most pressing issues of the digital age.